evanthebouncy/program-synthesis-minimal/_posts/2022-08-11-what-is-this.md

 Recently (as of aug 2022), the topic of "building AI to write code" have become fashionable in both industry and academia, with [copilot](https://github.com/features/copilot) making its way to production (if you have not used it, stop reading and play with it first).
 However, program synthesis is much broader than generating few lines of code from comments.
 Programs are broadly useful in modeling both computation and communication, and whenever programs exist, program synthesis is sure to follow.

 <ins>This blog series is a primer to the **modern**, **practical** aspects of program synthesis.</ins> I intend to keep the write-ups concise, at a cost of accuracy.
-The coding examples will be pedagogical, introducing you to a concept and realizing it using off-the-shelf technologies, at a cost of fidelity.
+The examples will be pedagogical, introducing you to a concept and coding it up using off-the-shelf technologies, at a cost of fidelity.
 The goal is 入门 (to get your foot through the door), so you can read and replicate academic literatures, and have the confidence to apply program synthesis to your own works.

 Let us begin.